bss8/educatorProductivityToolkit/README.md

     - green: a new file is added
     - brown: file exists locally, but is not in the repository, and is not scheduled for adding.

+# Mark your META-INF directory as "excluded" before making commits.
+This particular directory is created when you build the project to an external JAR.
+It is a local config file only.

 As the project directory structure changes and we add things like packages, other dependencies, we may need to go through this process a few times.
 If we are mostly working remote, we can look into meeting tools like Cisco WebEx or Skype so we can share the desktop and get on a call together.